10botics/astro/_SEO_editing.md

 When editing content for a Traditional Chinese website, optimize for SEO by following these rules:

-Make the page title 12–18 Traditional Chinese characters (≈250–550 px) and include the main keyword naturally.
-**CRITICAL: Count each Traditional Chinese character individually.
-Do not exceed 18 characters.**
+Write a title of EXACTLY 8-12 Traditional Chinese characters with clear keywords.

 Write a meta description of EXACTLY 50–80 Traditional Chinese characters (≤1000 px) with clear keywords.
 **CRITICAL: Count each Traditional Chinese character individually.
 Do not exceed 80 characters.**